 Here are some things you can do with defrosted kimchi: Stews, sauces, dumplings, fridge rice and kimchi, pancakes, fritters.

 How to know that kimchi is spoilt

-Some people may believe that kimchi only becomes ripe and taste sour, and it does not go bad.
+Some people may believe that kimchi only becomes ripe and tastes sour and does not go bad.
 However, kimchi does get sour but to an extent.
 Some signs will warn you that the kimchi needs to be discarded, which you shouldn’t ignore.

 The longer kimchi stays, the riper it gets, and the sourer doesn’t mean the kimchi has gone bad.
 Although some people are not able to eat sour kimchi, you can put it into a stew.
 Also, if you notice that the vegetables like cabbage are not as crunchy as usual, the kimchi isn’t bad; it is normal for vegetables to become less crispy after a while.

-When you discard the kimchi, you notice an offensive odor; sour kimchi smell sour, but it is not offensive.
-When you notice mold, frozen foods are not free from mold, so it isn’t safe to eat if you notice molding.
-If the texture is sticky or slimy, then the kimchi has definitely gone bad.
+When you discard the kimchi, you notice an offensive odour; sour kimchi smell sour, but it is not offensive.
+When you notice mould, frozen foods are not free from mould, so it isn’t safe to eat if you notice molding.
+If the texture is sticky or slimy, the kimchi has gone bad.